Sylvain Bock produces exciting white and red wines in the mountainous Ardeche region of southern France.

 Sylvain does not add sulphites to any of his wines.

 Sylvain Bock La P'tite Goutte 2015

-The La P'Tite Goutte is a new light red wine from Sylvain Bock that is light, delicious and smashable.
+The La P'Tite Goutte is an exciting red wine from Sylvain Bock that is light, delicious and smashable.
 It is made from Grenache which has been fermented using carbonic maceration where the juice has been taken off the must three times to ensure it did not become too tannic.
-The result is a delicious, eminently drinkable light red wine that provides a window into the more serious Neck cuvee also made from Grenache.
+The result is a delicious, eminently drinkable light red wine that provides a window into the more serious Neck cuvée also made from Grenache.